Cheapest Health Insurance in Colorado: Affordable Plans for 2026

 blueCheck icon

-Cigna provides Colorado's most affordable health insurance, with an average monthly cost of $470.
+Kaiser Permanente is Colorado's most affordable health insurance provider, with an average monthly premium of $599.

 blueCheck icon